menu hamburger logo

 The Timeline is 13 metres long, but it needs that length to trace the history of the game of association football from its origins in the British Isles to its pre-eminent position in the sporting world today.
 Using the dates on which the member associations joined FIFA, it illustrates the growing enthusiasm for association football throughout the world.

 A key feature of The Timeline is the panel that charts the changes to the Laws of the Game.
 From the original 13 to the current 17, not a single sentence remains unaltered.
-The Timeline is also the story of new tournaments that have shaped the history of association football, such as the FA Cup in 1871/72 in club football or the Copa América for nationl teams in 1916.
+The Timeline is also the story of new tournaments that have shaped the history of association football, such as the FA Cup in 1871-72 in club football or the Copa América for national teams in 1916.
 Naturally, the World Cups organised by FIFA, in all their variations, are also prominently represented.

 IMG_0041.JPG